h4harsimran/usvisa_p/README.md

 ## Executing the script
 - Simply run `python3 visa1.py`
   > If running on a remote terminal that does not have GUI (e.g. Amazon EC2), use `screen` command first to run it on a separate screen.
-Press `CTRL+a` and then `d` to detach from the screen.
+Press `CTRL+a` and then `d` to detach from the screen, once the script is running.
 The script will keep running in the background.
 Use `screen -ls` to get your screen number.
 You can go back to screen by using `screen -r 12345` (replace 12345 with your actual screen number).
 - That's it!

 ## Acknowledgement